carise/mentoring-club-notes/README.md

    * Interview preparation newsletters - 2 that I recommend for system design and FAANG interview questions
        * [ByteByteGo](https://blog.bytebytego.com/)
        * [Quastor](https://www.quastor.org/)

+## Books

+A lot of the information in books can be found for free on the internet, but books provide a nice packaging of the ideas.
+A good book's ideas will flow logically, and the structure makes it easy to consume and process these ideas.

+### "Power skills" books

+Call it soft skills if you want, but these are the skills that actually help you go places as you climb the ladder.

+...

+### Technical books

+...